18 killed in Boko Haram attack on Nigerian army base, villages

 "The terrorists fired mortars at troops," the officer said.

-"So far we have recovered 18 dead bodies from the two villages," Benlo Dambatto, an official from the State Emergency Management Agency (SEMA) told AFP.
+"So far we have recovered 18 dead bodies from the two villages," Bello Dambatto, an official from the State Emergency Management Agency (SEMA) told AFP.

 "The victims were killed while trying to escape the fight between the insurgents and the military," said Dambatto.